grijjy/DelphiCassandra/README.md

 For more information about us, our support and services visit the [Grijjy homepage](http://www.grijjy.com) or the [Grijjy developers blog](http://blog.grijjy.com).

+The source code and related example repository is hosted on GitHub at [https://github.com/grijjy/DelphiCassandra](https://github.com/grijjy/DelphiCassandra).

 ## Introduction to Cassandra
 [Apache Cassandra](http://cassandra.apache.org/) is an open-source database system that was designed to easily scale outwards in a distributed model which is common in cloud computing environments today.
 Originally developed by Facebook to solve traditional performance issues related to relational databases, Cassandra uses a NoSQL approach and flexible model focused on delivering performance to reads, writes and queries.